clariusdev/solum/specifications.md

 To subscribe to the Power Published characteristic, one can write 0100 to the characteristic's Client Characteristic Configuration Descriptor (CCCD), allowing the probe to send out notifications to the connected program.

 ### Power Request Characteristic

-To power on or off the device, the _Power Request_ characteristic can be written to.
+To power on or off the device, one can write to the _Power Request_ characteristic.
 Writing 0x00 to the characteristic will power the device off, and writing 0x01 will power the device on.

 ## Wi-Fi Information Service

 The __WIS__ is a custom service built by Clarius to read and manage the Wi-Fi network once the probe is powered up and ready.
 A probe is typically in a ready state when the LED has stopped flashing and is solid blue.
-The service data is published and written to in [YAML](https://yaml.org).
+The service data is published and written in [YAML](https://yaml.org).

 ### Wi-Fi Published Characteristic

 Once ready, the current Wi-Fi network information will be published through the _Wi-Fi Published_ characteristic, and can be read at any point after a BLE connection, as well as subscribed to, and thus a notification will take place when the information has changed.
 If the service reads "N/A", it typically means the probe has not finished booting to a ready state.

 To subscribe to the Wi-Fi Published characteristic, one can write 0100 to the characteristic's Client Characteristic Configuration Descriptor (CCCD), allowing the probe to send out notifications to the connected program.